DURAARK/microservice_sip2/README.md

 (The following text will be made more precise).

-You need java and sqlite3 installed
+You need java 8 and sqlite3 installed.

+Here is how to get java 8 on Ubuntu 14.04 LTS: http://ubuntuhandbook.org/index.php/2015/01/install-openjdk-8-ubuntu-14-04-12-04-lts/

 Go to the folder brilliantly located at ../run/run .